sebnitu/BaseWeb/README.md

 [BaseWeb](http://getbaseweb.com/) is a fresh SCSS (Sassy CSS) front-end development tool that can be used as a framework or library.
 It's built to help keep your projects simple, organized and responsive.

 ## Documentation
 Documentation can be found at [http://getbaseweb.com/](http://getbaseweb.com/).
 A copy of the documentation are included with this repository.
 If you see any errors or problems with the docs, please feel free to open an issue ticket and I'll do my best to get things fixed.
-BaseWeb is built on [Jekyll](https://jekyllrb.com/).
+BaseWeb docs are built with [Jekyll](https://jekyllrb.com/).

 ## Copyright and License